chrisbehanna/covid-19/README.md

 * This is a work in progress.
 I am not a statistician by trade, nor am I a medical professional or researcher.
-I have a Bachelor's degree in physics from Carnegie Mellon, I completed my education nearly thirty years ago, and I have worked as a computer programmer since then.
+I have a Bachelor's degree in physics from Carnegie Mellon, I completed my education awhile ago, and I have worked as a computer programmer since then.
 That is to say, my math is _rusty_ and, not having ventured deeply into statistics, teasing apart a multivariate dataset like this is a stretch.
 I welcome (gentle) correction.

 * Per the above, I have assumed that all of the comorbidities listed in Caramelo _et al_ are independent; thus, I can simply take the product of the individual